CumulusNetworks/docs/content/cumulus-linux/Network-Solutions/OpenStack-Neutron-ML2-and-Cumulus-Linux.md

 Additional REST API calls have been added to support the configuration of bridge using the bridge name instead of network ID.

-## Install and Configure the Cumulus Networks Modular Layer 2 Mechanism Driver</span>
+## Install and Configure the Cumulus Networks Modular Layer 2 Mechanism Driver

 You need to install the Cumulus Networks ML2 mechanism driver on your Neutron host, which is available upstream: